kkk987/Hangman/README.md

 * Description of overall app design (classes, files, basic flow):

+    hangman:

-    hangman: This is the main file where runs all related programs.
+    This is the main file where runs all related programs.

-    Class - game: The game class is the framework of the whole game.
+    Class - game:

+    The game class is the framework of the whole game.
 This class responses to basic game mechanisms such as display menu and corresponding reactions, initialize other classes, check game over status and quit the game.

-    Class - player: The player class stores all user information and behaviors.
+    Class - player:

+    The player class stores all user information and behaviors.
 At this stage, there are not much attributes and behaviors are stored in this class.
 But it will provide extra flexibility when considering future developments which involve players such as leader board or save/load a game

-    Module - Word list: The word list module stores methods that are related to word processing such as generate a secret.
+    Module - Word list:

+    The word list module stores methods that are related to word processing such as generate a secret and add a new word.
 This is listed as a separated file for the same reason as player class's which provides more flexibility for future features.

-    Module - Hangman lib: This file contains some commonly called methods which are easier for maintenance and debugging purposes.
+    Module - Hangman lib:

+    This file contains some commonly called methods which are easier for maintenance and debugging purposes.

-    Module -  Hangman art: This file contains the ASCII art of hangman.
+    Module - Hangman art:

+    This file contains the ASCII art of hangman.
 This file is supposed to be part of the game class, however, it will make a single class file too big.
 And considering some future features like difficulty setting (each difficulty has a different guess chance at the start), it is separated as an individual file.

+    Module - Leaderboard:

+    This file contains the functionalities such as sav/load ranks and display leaderboard.
+And the 'terminal table' gem is used to support the visulization of leaderboard.

-    Class - Hangman test: This file includes all testing for main program.
+    Class - Hangman test:

+    This file includes all testing for main program.
 It is separated so that it is more editable and readable for the programmer.

-    Yaml file - Word list: This is the default word list where provides a list of secret words for players to guess.
+    Yaml file - Word list:

+    This is the default word list where provides a list of secret words for players to guess.

+    Yaml file - ranks:

+    This is where the game saves all rankings.
+It is separeated so that the rankings can be independent from the game.

     Flowchart:
     - ![flowchart_1](https://user-images.githubusercontent.com/8579501/57189401-c0d92080-6f51-11e9-85aa-21fe796675d2.jpg "FLowchart part 1")